 The Company was incorporated and registered in Scotland as a public limited company on 1 March 1889, registered number SC1836.
 It is an investment company as defined by section 833 of the Companies Act 2006 and operates as an investment trust.
-It was approved as an investment trust under section 1158 of the Corporation Tax Act 2010 ('CTA') for the year ended 31 March 2011.
+It was approved as an investment trust under section 1158 of the Corporation Tax Act 2010 (CTA) for the year ended 31 March 2012 and has also received upfront approval for the year ended 31 March 2013 and thereafter.
 In the opinion of the Directors, the Company has subsequently conducted its affairs so as to enable it to maintain such approval.

 The Board does not at present envisage any significant changes to the business of the Company.
 No important events affecting the Company have occurred since the end of its financial year.
-A review of the Company's business is provided in the Chairman's Statement on pages 6 to 7 and in the Manager's Report on pages 8 to 9.
+A review of the Company's business is provided in the Chairman's Statement on pages 6 and 7 and in the Manager's Report on pages 8 and 9.